rage/programming-23/data/part-3/1-loops-with-conditions.md

 </text-box>

 In the previous section we learnt to use the `while True` loop to repeat sections of code.
-In that construction the condition of the loop is `True`, so the condition is fulfilled every time and we needed to explicitly break out from the loop.
+In that construction the condition of the loop is `True`, so the condition is fulfilled every time.
+We needed to explicitly break out from the loop each time to avoid an infinite loop.
 For example:

 ```python
 # Print numbers until the variable a equals 5